Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Experiments

 A total of 55 keywords were used to extract gender-related content (Appendix~\ref{sec:appendix A}).
-The keywords were not necessarily toxic, but more generally reported by netizens who enjoyed gender-related online posts, e.g., men with muscles.
+These keywords were self-reported by the platform users who enjoyed gender-related online posts, e.g., men with muscles.
+As the keywords were reported in general, their decontextualized interpretations were often not toxic, e.g., \textit{ootd} (outfit of the day).
 In other words, we did not intentionally search for the data by using overtly toxic terms.
-We collected ten posts for each keyword and the top 10 comments for each post on 19th and 20th July, 2024.
+Instead, we collected ten posts for each of the gender-related keywords and the top 10 comments for each post on 19th and 20th July, 2024.
 The post was the ‘context’ while the comment was where we look for implicit toxicity.
-Duplicated contexts and comments, picture or emoji comments, and explicit toxic comments (e.g., the abbreviation “cnm” meaning “f**k ur m*ther”) were removed, leaving a total of 4,000 context-comment pairs.
+Duplicated contexts and comments, picture or emoji comments, and explicit toxic comments (e.g., the abbreviation “cnm” meaning “f**k ur m*ther”) were manually removed, leaving a total of 4,000 context-comment pairs.
 Note that we did not remove non-toxic data.

 Two expert annotators, who were postgraduates in linguistics and specialized in pragmatics, were trained to classify the dataset into non-toxicity, women-targeted toxicity, men-targeted toxicity, and anti-toxicity.
-Only the data points where the two annotators achieved a full agreement were retained, leaving a total of \textbf{3097 context-comment pairs with 2148 non-toxic, 682 women-targeted toxic, 193 men-targeted toxic, and 74 anti-toxic ones}.
+We were not oblivious to the subjectivity of the classification and the individual variation between the annotators.
+However, accounting for them is restricted by the fact that toxicity evaluation does not have an objectively correct answer.
+The toxicity judgment of an individual only reflects their own interpretation of sociocultural norms and personal experiences.
+Certainly, members of the same community share some of the toxicity interpretations.
+Their collective understanding of (non)toxicity may represent only the dominant gender ideologies, while marginalizing the voice of minorities \cite{butler_gender_2007}.
+Discussing the complexities of annotators' subjectivity goes beyond the current research scope and is also not the focus of this study.
+Therefore, the current study only used the data points where the two annotators achieved a full agreement.
+They include a total of \textbf{3097 context-comment pairs with 2148 non-toxic, 682 women-targeted toxic, 193 men-targeted toxic, and 74 anti-toxic ones}.
 More examples of the context-comment pairs can be found in Appendix~\ref{sec:appendix C}.
 Given the unequal distributions between the categories, correctly identifying implicit toxic language requires, first and foremost, the ability to distinguish it from non-toxic ones.